percona/proxysql-admin-tool-doc/docs/psa-options.md

 +--------------+---------------+------+-----------+--------+--------+-------------+-----------------+---------------------+---------+----------------+---------+
 10 rows in set (0.01 sec)
 ```

-You can also run this command:
+Verify the scheduler with the following command:

 ```sql
 mysql> select * from scheduler\G
 ```
 The output should be similar to the following:

 ```text
 *************************** 1. row ***************************